Skip to main content

 The other type of imperfectly competitive market is oligopoly.
 Oligopolistic markets are those dominated by a small number of firms.
 Commercial aircraft provides a good example: Boeing and Airbus each produce slightly less than \(50\%\) of the large commercial aircraft in the world.
 Another example is the U.S. soft drink industry, which is dominated by Coca-Cola and Pepsi.
 Oligopolies are characterized by high barriers to entry with firms choosing output, pricing, and other decisions strategically based on the decisions of the other firms in the market.
 In this chapter, we first explore how monopolistically competitive firms will choose their profit-maximizing level of output.
 We will then discuss oligopolistic firms, which face two conflicting temptations: to collaborate as if they were a single monopoly, or to individually compete to gain profits by expanding output levels and cutting prices.
 Oligopolistic markets and firms can also take on elements of monopoly and of perfect competition.

-This page titled 9.1: Introduction is shared under a not declared license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.1: Introduction is shared under a not declared license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.